Boetius à Bolswert

 Boetius à Bolswert (also Boetius Adamsz Bolswert, Bodius; c.
-1585, – late 1633) was a Flemish engraver of Friesland origin.
+1585, – late 1633) was a Flemish engraver of Frisian origin.
 In his time the paintings of Peter Paul Rubens called forth new endeavours by engravers to imitate or reproduce the breadth, density of mass and dynamic illumination of those works.
 Boetius Bolswert was an important figure in this movement, not least because he was the elder brother and instructor of the engraver Schelte à Bolswert, whose reproductions of Rubens's landscapes were most highly esteemed in their own right.

 Career

 Pia Desideria's emblem XVII.
 Engraved by Boetius à Bolswert in 1624.